Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Important: If you have symptoms stay at home, do not go to work and call 0800 – 0800.

-On September 9, 2021, there are 102 active cases of Covid-19 on Bonaire.
-Of the 125 test results received, 10 were positive.
+On September 11, 2021, there are 114 active cases of Covid-19 on Bonaire.
+Of the 230 test results received, 20 were positive.
 The source of nearly all the new infections is known.
-Nobody has recovered from Covid-19.
+The majority are residents of Bonaire.
+Some people who tested positive have recently been traveling.
+Another person has been hospitalized.
+Fifteen people have recovered from Covid-19.

 For more information about traveling, risk countries and the current rules: www.bonairecrisis.com.